 The Alphabet House is not a novel or audio you will consume in a single sitting.
 Froth with danger and unimaginable decisions the first half of the novel deals with events during the war and their stay at the Alphabet House.
 The second half begins almost thirty years and shares the consequences those years had on these men.

 The characters Bryan and James are beautifully developed and Adler-Olsen brings their thoughts and emotions to life in a very realistic way.
 As I read, I feared for them, shrieked in horror and wondered what I would have done in their shoes.
 Secondary characters aided the stories and the villains gave me nightmares.

 I received both an audio and finished copy of the Alphabet House and bounced back and forth between them.
-At times, I read a long as I listened.
+At times, I read along as I listened.
 Both formats are wonderful.
-Graeme Malcom was the narrator and he did an excellent job with the voices and enhanced the atmospheric tones.
+Graeme Malcolm was the narrator and he did an excellent job with the voices and enhanced the atmospheric tones.

 Never miss a post by adding Caffeinated to your Inbox

 Your email address will not be shared with anyone